dostoevskylabs/OSINT/httpd.pl/README.md

   * Investigating this link we find a username `getronst`
     ![Recon_001](https://i.imgur.com/pzhVO9M.png)

-> Brickwall hit, need to do more recon, and perhaps take a realyl in-depth look at the httpd.pl file?
+> Brickwall hit, need to do more recon, and perhaps take a really in-depth look at the httpd.pl file?